-- 1. Academic enrichment as demonstrated by satisfactory academic progress in current and in more advanced degrees - 2.
-Academic Resources with books and weekly or monthly magazines or literary publications as well as on-line resource of each academic area
+- 1. Academic enrichment as demonstrated by satisfactory academic progress in current and more advanced degrees. - 2.
+Academic Resources with books and weekly or monthly magazines or literary publications as well as an online resources for of each academic area.

 Professional Resources